Assouad type dimensions of parabolic Julia sets: Definitions and background

 and, if $\mu$ is fully supported on a closed set $F$, then

 The \textit{upper box dimension} of $\mu$ with support given by $F$ is defined by

 and the \textit{lower box dimension} of $\mu$ is given by

 If $\ubox \mu = \lbox \mu$, then we refer to the common value as the \textit{box dimension} of $\mu$, denoted by $\boxd \mu$.
-These definitions of the box dimension of a measure were introduced only recently in \cite{FFK} where it was also shown that, for $\theta \in (0,1)$,
+These definitions of the box dimension of a measure were introduced only recently in \cite{FFK}.
+There it was also shown that, if the support of $\mu$ is a compact set $F$, then for $\theta \in (0,1)$,